segmentio/segment-docs/src/unify/Traits/predictions/index.md

 #### Selecting events (optional)

 Some customers want to specifically include or exclude events that get fed into the model.
-For example, if you track different events from an EU vs US storefront, and you only want to make predictions using data from the US, you could unselect the events from the EU space.
-This step is entirely optional, so we only suggest using it if you have a clear reason in mind for removing events from becoming a factor in the model
+For example, if you track different events from an EU storefront compared to a US storefront and you only want to make predictions using data from the US, you could unselect the events from the EU space.
+This step is optional, Segment only recommends using it if you have a clear reason in mind for removing events from becoming a factor in the model.

 #### Data requirements